Noise Levels in Cane Ridge, Antioch, TN | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern Cane Ridge sounds about 45% louder than Eastern Cane Ridge to the human ear, a 5.4 dBA gap.
+To the human ear, noise in central Cane Ridge sounds about 13% louder than in southeastern Cane Ridge, a 1.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from A178 do you need to be?